deepinv/deepinv/docs/source/contributing.rst

 Tests are crucial for checking your code will always behave as intended, and we encourage you to follow a test-driven development methodology.
 Tests can consist of:

 - Unit tests (e.g. check each method's return values and shapes);
+- Performance tests (e.g. an algorithm performs as well as expected on a dataset, it converges etc.);
 - Integration tests (e.g. end-to-end behavior, interface with other classes).

 How to write and run tests: